- Normal precautions

 Safety and security

-We advise against all travel to rural areas of Jammu and Kashmir other than Ladakh and all but essential travel to Srinagar.
-There's a high level of conflict and terrorist violence in the region and a high risk of unpredictable violence, including bombings, grenade attacks, shootings and kidnapping.
+We advise against all travel to Jammu and Kashmir.
+There is a high level of conflict and terrorist violence in the region and a high risk of unpredictable violence, including bombings, grenade attacks, shootings and kidnapping.

 We also advise against all but essential travel to Imphal and against all travel in the rest of Manipur and Tripura.
 Lawlessness and violence are serious risks in the north-eastern part of the country, including in Assam, where risks are further increased by the ongoing campaign of violence by ULFA militants.

 A number of regions of central and southern India, including parts of Maharashtra, Telangana and West Bengal, are vulnerable to violence from the extreme left-wing Naxalite militants who are active in some rural areas.
 Visitors should be vigilant at all times against the threat of criminality and terrorism.

 There is a high risk that terrorists will try to carry out an attack in India.
 Prominent government buildings, public transport, places of worship and commercial and public areas are all potential targets for terrorist attack.